HOME

 CANADA, 1946, a cinderella for the 25th anniversary of Villa Manrèse

 The first Villa Manrèse was founded in 1891 in the environs of Quebec City, making it the oldest retreat house in Canada.
 A chapel dedicated to Our Lady of the Way was opened next to the Villa Manrèse, which in 1929 passed to the secular clergy.
 At first retreats were for individuals only.
-In 1912 the modern closed group retreats began at Villa.
-The Jesuits at the Villa split their work between pastoral activities and closed retreat work and it eventually became desirable to open a house specifically for closed retreats and to let the old Villa connected with the church be given over to pastoral activities.
+In 1912 the modern closed group retreats began at villa.
+The Jesuits at the villa split their work between pastoral activities and closed retreat work and it eventually became desirable to open a house specifically for closed retreats and to let the old villa connected with the church be given over to pastoral activities.
 The Jesuits moved from the original site and opened a second Villa Manrèse across the street in 1921 keeping the name.
 The history of the two retreat houses is told in Blanche Gagnon's book, Autour de Manrèse

 NEXT